 Sending Money over the Internet by EFT:

 The fastest way to send money to your loved one is to send a payment electronically over the internet.
-There are three services to do this.
+There are several services to do this.
 All services charge fees for the EFT, but it is the fastest way to get money to your Loved One.
 The EFT usually takes 1 to 3 days to get posted to your Loved One’s trust account.

 Sending Money to a Lock Box: